chukyjack/usermood/README.md

 need to change some things like data type.
 We create a new enpoint with the new data and clients are given option to update to the new version.

-For scaling you can add our app in multiple container and distribute the load using NGINX.
+For scaling you can create multiple containers and distribute the load using NGINX load balancer.